10 Easy Steps to Improve Your Billing Process Right Now

 2. Optimize your billing times

 When should you send the invoice?
 Cashflow forecasting software Vistr analyzed 300,000+ invoices and found that a lot of companies invoice as jobs come in.
-While it’s good practice to invoice as soon as you reach key invoicing milestones, it can be inefficient.
+Even though it is good practice to invoice as soon as you reach key invoicing milestones, it can be inefficient.
 The key takeaways from the research were:

 - If you are invoicing weekly or fortnightly – start sending invoices on the weekend.